Garlic Bulbs (Heirloom, Heritage and Organic)4 products

-Listed below the growing instructions are the garlic varieties we have available.
+Listed above are the garlic varieties we have available for $4 per large bulb.
 We will start shipping them the second week of September.

 Ah, Garlic: food, spice and cure without equal.

 The taste and texture of homegrown or local garlic is far superior to commercial fare and generally grows better in our climate than in more southern ones.
 Canada imports virtually all its garlic, so it's high time we made garlic a Canadian celebration.